 The High Desert Museum is nationally acclaimed for its close-up wildlife encounters, living history experiences, Tribal and Western art, cultural exhibits and special programs for all ages.
 The museum features indoor and outdoor exhibits and natural animal habitats and is renowned for inspiring stewardship of high desert cultural and natural resources.
 Nature trails meander through the museum’s 135 forested acres.

 Major permanent exhibits include the Earle A. Chiles Hall of Exploration and Settlement, the Henry J. Casey Hall of Plateau Indians and the Donald M. Kerr Birds of Prey Center, which is home to many raptors.
 Outdoor wildlife viewing areas include the “Fire in the Forest” interpretive fire trail.
 Three North American river otters can be found frolicking in the pond at the Autzen Otter Exhibit.
-Porcupines, badgers, a bobcat and reptiles are also among the more than 150 animals in the museum’s care.
+Porcupines, badgers, a red fox and reptiles are also among the more than 100 animals in the museum’s care.

-The museum’s turn-of-the-century working sawmill and replica High Desert Homestead Ranch provide authentic settings for its living history performers.
+The museum’s turn-of-the-century working sawmill and replica High Desert Ranch provide authentic settings for its living history performers.

 Dr. Dana Whitelaw, Executive Director